powderblue/curl/README.md

 $response = $curl->post('test.com/posts', ['title' => 'Test', 'body' => 'This is a test']);
 ```

-All requests return an instance of `CurlResponse`&mdash;see below for more information&mdash;or `false` if an error occurred.
+All requests return an instance of `PowderBlue\Curl\Response`&mdash;see below for more information&mdash;or `false` if an error occurred.
 You can access the error string with `Curl::error()`.

 ### The Response Class

 A normal cURL request returns the headers and body in a single string.
-The `CurlResponse` class splits that string, placing the two parts in separate properties.
+The `PowderBlue\Curl\Response` class splits that string, placing the two parts in separate properties.

 For example: